 “As long as sites properly explain what data is going to be shared, and that the customer always has the means to revoke access, I can’t see any reason why people wouldn’t want to take advantage of open banking,” Griesbacher says.

-Bayliss agrees: “Operators need to be clear with their customers that they are asking for information to help them stay safe whilst their gambling, and not because they’re nosy.
-Get the timing of those messages correct — not leaving it until the last moment; keep them up to date with how you use their information; and use the right tone.”
+Bayliss agrees: “Operators need to be clear with their customers that they are asking for information to help them stay safe while they’re gambling, and not because they’re nosy.
+Get the timing of those messages correct – not leaving it until the last moment; keep them up to date with how you use their information; and use the right tone.

 “Here at TrueLayer, we’ve seen a rapid takeup of open banking payments,” he says.
 “Our igaming partners typically find that when they offer open banking as a deposit option, it quickly makes up around 40% of total player deposits.”